 The only thing hotter than the heated outdoor seating at this chic Indian gastrobar is the spicy and savory menu available this season, which includes piquillo pepper bread, chili and peanut chutney, and sea bass smothered in Southern spices.

 Baby, it’s cold outside.
 You won’t find that to be a problem at Kissaki Sushi—it has heated its outdoor space so you can stay cozy while feasting on a 13-course omakase and nigiri flights.

 Kyma in Flatiron

-The gorgeous outdoor garden is the perfect place to sip one of this Greek restaurant’s seasonal cocktails—the Ikaria Tea (Wyoming whiskey, chamomile tea, Grand Marnier, ginger, cinnamon, lemon, and honey) will warm your soul, while the heating lamps create the toastiest environment.
+The gorgeous outdoor garden is the perfect place to sip one of this Greek restaurant’s seasonal cocktails—the Ikaria Tea (Wyoming whiskey, chamomile tea, Grand Marnier, ginger, cinnamon, lemon, and honey) will warm your soul, while the heat lamps create the toastiest environment.

 5 Burro Cafe in Forest Hills

-Who said margaritas are solely summer drinks?
+Who said margaritas are solely warm-weather drinks?
 It’s summer every day at this Mexican restaurant and bar in Queens, whose outdoor area is completely covered and heated.
 The best part is the BYOB rule—bring your own blankets!